computefoundation/gnu-linux-shell-scripting/README.md

 **Gnu-linux-shell-use** is a foundation for shell scripting in the GNU/Linux environment.

-It is made up of four type of solutions:
+It is made up of four types of solutions:

 1. Scripts
 2. Functions scripts